$\pi_\texttt{RL}$: Online RL Fine-tuning for Flow-based Vision-Language-Action Models: Introduction

-To address the intractable log-likelihood estimation problem in flow matching, we propose two solutions: Flow-Noise and Flow-SDE.
-Flow-Noise integrates a learnable noise network into the denoising process and models this stage as a discrete-time Markov decision process (MDP) for exact log-likelihood estimation.
-Flow-SDE converts the ordinary differential equation (ODE) denoising process into a stochastic differential equation (SDE) while maintaining equivalent marginal distributions for exploration, and builds a two-layer MDP that couples the denoising process with policy-environment interaction, along with a hybrid ODE-SDE sampling technique for training acceleration.
-Given the formulated MDP and the exact log-likelihood computation, $\pi_{\text{RL}}$ undergoes further optimization via the proximal policy optimization (PPO) \citep{schulman2017ppo} algorithm.
+In this paper, we introduce $\pi_{\texttt{RL}}$, a framework designed for fine-tuning flow-based VLAs with online RL algorithms.
+To address the intractable log-likelihood estimation problem in flow matching, we propose two solutions. \textbf{Flow-Noise} integrates a learnable noise network into the denoising process and models this stage as a discrete-time Markov decision process (MDP) for exact log-likelihood estimation. \textbf{Flow-SDE} converts the ordinary differential equation (ODE) denoising process into a stochastic differential equation (SDE) while maintaining equivalent marginal distributions for exploration, and builds a two-layer MDP that couples the denoising process with policy-environment interaction.
+Given the formulated MDP and the exact log-likelihood computation, $\pi_{\texttt{RL}}$ undergoes further optimization via the proximal policy optimization (PPO) \citep{schulman2017ppo}.

-We conduct extensive experiments on the challenging multi-task benchmarks LIBERO \citep{liu2023libero} and high-fidelity simulator ManiSkill \citep{tao2024maniskill3} to evaluate the effectiveness of $\pi_{\text{RL}}$ optimization on the $\pi_0$ and $\pi_{0.5}$ models, with comprehensive findings summarized in \cref{fig:top_figure}.

-\textbf{Results on LIBERO.} $\pi_{\text{RL}}$ demonstrates substantial performance gains over the SFT baselines, with the average success rate of $\pi_0$ improving from 57.6\% to 97.6\%, and $\pi_{0.5}$ from 77.1\% to 98.3\%.
-Notably, on the LIBERO-Long task suite, $\pi_{\text{RL}}$ boosts the performance of the $\pi_{0.5}$ one-trajectory SFT model from 43.9\% to 94.0\%, surpassing the 92.4\% performance of the all-trajectories SFT model.
-Moreover, we compare against group relative policy optimization (GRPO) \citep{shao2024grpo} as an alternative policy gradient algorithm, with the comparison showing that PPO consistently outperforms GRPO across all task suites.